-In Fig. 9(c,d) we show the effects of the 12 dB power decrease in the pump (identification strategy) and of the swapped setup (suppression strategy) on the Gd-Gd crosstalk signal detected in the NOGd channel in the absence of a NO-Gd signal (\mathbf{X}2) 320 from Fig. 6.
+In Fig. 9(c,d) we show the effects of the 12 dB power decrease in the pump (identification strategy) and of the swapped setup (suppression strategy) on the Gd-Gd crosstalk signal detected in the NOGd channel in the absence of a NO-Gd signal ( $\mathbf{X}2$ ) from Fig. 6.
 Decreasing the pump pulse power by 12 dB (gray trace in Fig. 9(c)) decreases the dipolar modulation of the Gd-Gd crosstalk signal (and diminishes the impact of the spectrometer artifact) with respect to the red trace (taken from Fig. 6).
 The modulation depth contribution of the Gd-Gd signal in this setup is about 1.25%, which is in line with the modulation depth obtained with the same setup on the isolated Gd-Gd ruler under the same experimental conditions shown in Fig. S11 (SI Part B).
 Unfortunately, this is not a good strategy to identify such crosstalk signals.
-However, in line with the conclusion drawn above, using the swapped setup at 30 K removed the dipolar frequency of the Gd-Gd signal in the NOGd DEER channel, 325 thereby suppressing the unwanted crosstalk signal.
+However, in line with the conclusion drawn above, using the swapped setup at 30 K removed the dipolar frequency of the Gd-Gd signal in the NOGd DEER channel, thereby suppressing the unwanted crosstalk signal.

-Conclusions and outlook 4
+315 4 Conclusions and outlook

-In this work we thoroughly investigated the appearance of crosstalk signals between the three possible DEER channels at O-band frequencies with mixtures of NO-NO, NO-Gd and Gd-Gd rulers with non-overlapping distance distributions.
+In this work we thoroughly investigated the appearance of crosstalk signals between three DEER channels at Q-band frequencies with mixtures of NO-NO, NO-Gd and Gd-Gd rulers.

-Our experimental findings further corroborate the notion that crosstalk signals can be expected in the NONO and NOGd DEER channels, which are performed with pump and/or observer pulses positioned in the region of the NO-Gd spectral overlap.
-In contrast, the GdGd DEER setup presented in Fig. 3(c) is intrinsically crosstalk-free.
-The detected crosstalk signals are of experimental relevance when biomolecular complexes labeled with NO and Gd are investigated, since they are in the order of 10% of the maximally expected modulation depth in the respective DEER channel and therefore entail the risk of 335 data misinterpretation when unknown mixtures of orthogonally-labeled proteins are studied.
-We also found that the relative strengths of the crosstalk signals depend on the relative molar ratio of the different types of spin labels.
-Notably, other factors such as relative labeling efficiencies, widths of the peaks in the distance distribution, presence of long distances close to detection limit etc. may also modulate the relevance of the crosstalk signals in the overall data analysis in biological samples.
+Our experimental findings further corroborate the notion that crosstalk signals can be expected in the NONO and NOGd DEER channels with the setups presented in Fig. 3(a,b).
+In contrast, the GdGd DEER setup in Fig. 3(c) is crosstalk-free.
+All detected crosstalk signals are of experimental relevance when biomolecular complexes labeled with NO and Gd are investigated, since they are in the order of 10% of the maximally expected modulation depth in the respective DEER channel.
+Therefore, they entail the risk of data misinterpretation when unknown mixtures of orthogonally-labeled proteins are studied.
+Notably, the relative strengths of the crosstalk signals depend on the molar ratio of the different types of spin labels.
+Additionally, other factors such as relative labeling efficiencies, widths of the peaks in the distance distribution, presence of long distances close to detection limit etc. may also modulate the impact of the crosstalk signals in the distance analysis.

-The NO-Gd crosstalk in the NONO channel (X_1) was found to be negligible if a real NO-NO dipolar oscillation is present, 340 due to the dominating signal contribution from the NO spins that are not interacting with the present Gd spins and due to the larger modulation depth of the real signal (in the order of 30 - 40%) with respect to the 2 - 4% for the crosstalk signal.
-We were not able to find a suitable spectroscopic approach to identify or suppress the NO-Gd crosstalk signal in the NONO channel, apart from an identification strategy based on the comparison of the distance distributions detected in the NONO and NOGd DEER channels on the same sample, which can be ambiguous.
-A possible strategy to clarify whether a crosstalk signal is detected, is to prepare an analogous sample with the Gd-labeled proteins exchanged with the unlabeled variants.
+The NO-Gd crosstalk in the NONO channel ( $\mathbf{X}1$ ) was found to be negligible if a real NO-NO dipolar oscillation is present, due to the dominating signal contribution from the NO spins which are not dipolarly coupled to Gd spins and to the larger modulation depth of the real signal (in the order of 30 - 40%) with respect to the 2 - 4% expected for the crosstalk signal.
+We were not able to find a suitable spectroscopic approach to identify or suppress $\mathbf{X}1$ , apart from an identification strategy based on the comparison of the distance distributions in the NONO and NOGd DEER channels on the same sample, which can be ambiguous.
+A possible method to clarify the presence of a crosstalk signal is to prepare an analogous sample without the Gd labels.
 If the NONO DEER channel is free of dipolar oscillations, the signal previously detected was a NOGd crosstalk signal; otherwise, if the same dipolar frequency is detected, it can be concluded that it is a real NO-NO distance.
+In principle, based on the spectral overlap, we also expected a Gd-Gd crosstalk in the NONO channel ( $\mathbf{X}4$ ), but this signal could not be experimentally detected, possibly due to its negligible modulation depth.